parithoshpoojary/Materials/README.md

 ## Materials

-  This is my study notes for HTML5, CSS3, Git/Github, SASS.
-You will find lot of basic HTML/CSS stuff as well.
+  This is my study notes for HTML5, CSS3, Git/Github, SASS and SQL.

   #### This repo consists of: